AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: password

-    Tell GPS to check for and handle password prompts from the external command.
+    Tell GNAT Studio to check for and handle password prompts from the external command.
 The values are false (default) and true.

   * :file:`show-command` (optional)